Overview

 MRCPSP Benchmark using CPLEX

 In Example I1 of the Implementation section, we solve a 30-task example with 3 modes, 2 renewable resources and 2 non-renewable resources.
-This is certainly a bit beyond actual CDT use-cases, but illustrates the capability of good optimization codes to address far more complex workflows with relative ease.
+This is certainly a bit beyond actual CCDS use-cases, but illustrates the capability of good optimization codes to address far more complex workflows with relative ease.

 Stochastic Cases